Jason Hale (actor)

-Jason Hale (born July 3, 1971) is an American actor, international theatre director, and professor of theatre at Bilkent University in Ankara, Turkey.
+Jason Hale (born July 3, 1971) is an American actor, international theatre director, professor and chair of theatre at Bilkent University in Ankara, Turkey.

 Hale spent over a decade working as a professional actor, performing at many New York and regional ensemble theaters and acting in several independent and feature films, but he is better known as a theatre director and teacher of Method acting and Viola Spolin improvisation, guided by a nearly two-decade association with John Uecker, George Morrison, Mike Nichols, and Paul Sills.

-In addition to directing plays in the United States, he directed the award-winning 2011 production of Tennessee Williams's The Glass Menagerie (Sirca Kumes) at the National Turkish State Theater in Ankara.
+In addition to directing plays in the United States, he directed three plays for the National Turkish State Theatre including the award-winning 2011 production of Tennessee Williams's The Glass Menagerie (Sirca Kumes) In 2023 he directed Tennessee Williams’ Suddenly Last Summer at the Sokhumi State Drama Theatre in Tbilisi, Georgia which also played at the Istanbul International Theatre Festival.
 He also directed in Turkey the 2016 production of Sam Shepard's Fool for Love (Aşk Aptalı) in Ankara, Turkey at Tatbikat Sahnesi starring Burcu Özberk, the 2017 First Prize Best University production (Istanbul University Festival) of Clifford Odett's Waiting For Lefty at Bilkent University, and John Steinbeck's Of Mice and Men for Turkish National State Theatre in Adana, Turkey 2017-2020.